Skip to main content

 Advancement Process

 For those students who want to pursue a PhD, the PhD Advancement Process (AP) provides feedback to students and advisors about whether a student is making sufficient progress towards conducting PhD-level research.
-Typically, a student should plan to complete the Advancement Process in their 4th semester and no later than the end of their fifth full semester in the AOS program.
+Typically, a student should plan to complete the Advancement Process no later than the end of their fifth full semester in the AOS program.
 If there are extenuating circumstances, the student may request an extension of this deadline.
+In addition to the information below, more guidance may be found via the AP Student Guidance Document.

-Students will use the Advancement Process Portfolio and Tracking document to track their performance in the following activities.
+After talking with their advisor, students will use the AP Tracking Google Form to track their performance in the following activities.
 Each component will be reviewed to reach a recommendation on PhD advancement:

 1. Research Report: The student will provide written responses to two research-oriented questions developed by their advising committee.
 The reports should be concise and be completed without advisor input.
-Students will have up to 10 days to complete the research reports.
+Students will have 5 working days to complete the research reports but can request additional time if needed for extenuating circumstances.

 2. Research Presentation: A public presentation of the student’s research will be given at an open department seminar.
-Both the research report and the research presentation will be discussed during the portfolio presentation and attended by at least two graduate advising committee members and a minimum of two advancement committee members.
+Both the research report and the research presentation will be discussed during the portfolio presentation and attended by the graduate advising committee members and at least one AP Committee member.

 4. Core Courses: The student’s graduate transcript will be reviewed for performance in all classes especially the core courses in addition to the rest of the transcript.
 The student should have attained background from all the core courses or their equivalents.